ggrainger34/PygameGravitySimulator/README.md

 # Gravity-Simulation

-🪐 Gravity simulation program create for the YouTube channel ZiggyDEV.
+🪐 Gravity simulation program created for the YouTube channel ZiggyDEV.
 The program works by calculating the force between bodies and using Euler's method to approximate position and velocity.

 The video explaining the code can be found here: